wayneeseguin/omni/examples/README.md

-# FlexLog Examples
+# Omni Examples

-This directory contains examples demonstrating various features and use cases of FlexLog.
+This directory contains examples demonstrating various features and use cases of Omni.

 ## Examples